-Conception Seminary College is dedicated to accompanying men on their journey of priestly formation within the Roman Catholic Church.
+Conception Seminary College is dedicated to accompanying men on their journey of Program of Priestly Formation (Fifth Edition) within the Roman Catholic Church.
 In particular Conception Seminary College fosters the growth of seminarians in the areas of intellectual, human, spiritual, and pastoral formation.
 It welcomes men who, believing that they may have been so called, are ready to undertake the task of learning and preparing.